Skip to content

 ray RayPool over a local Ray runtime pip install gmat-sweep[ray]

---workers N maps onto each backend in the natural way: LocalJoblibPool takes it as workers, DaskPool as n_workers, RayPool as num_cpus.
-The default -1 means "let the pool pick" (every available core for the local pool, os.cpu_count() for Dask, Ray's own auto-detect for Ray).
+--workers N maps onto each backend in the natural way: LocalJoblibPool takes it as max_workers, DaskPool as n_workers, RayPool as num_cpus.
+The default -1 means "let the pool pick" (every available core for the local pool, os.cpu_count() for Dask, Ray's own auto-detect for Ray). --workers is not supported on --backend mpi — the rank count is fixed by the MPI launcher (mpirun -n K) or by --backend-arg max_workers=N under dynamic spawn; passing --workers there exits 2.

 --backend-arg KEY=VALUE is an escape hatch for less-common pool constructor kwargs.
 It is repeatable, values are coerced int → float → str, and the parsed pairs are forwarded as **kwargs to the chosen pool.
 Examples: